 Stage 1 is further characterised by a higher prevalence of obesity among those with higher socioeconomic status compared to those with lower socioeconomic status, and this is especially pronounced among women.
 An analysis of DHS data spanning 1991 to 2009 from 56 countries including the Stage 1 countries of Bangladesh, India, DR Congo, Ethiopia, Kenya, Nigeria, Tanzania, and the Philippines, found that the least educated women had an 11 percentage points lower overweight or obesity (BMI ≥25 kg/m2) prevalence compared to the most educated women.20 Whilst prevalence data for obesity among men and children in these settings disaggregated by socioeconomic status are rare, similar observations of positive associations of household wealth and educational attainment with overweight and obesity have been reported among adult men in Bangladesh and Indonesia.25-27

-Stage 2 of the obesity transition is broadly characterised by a large increase in the prevalence among adults, a smaller increase among children, and a narrowing of the gender difference as well as the socioeconomic difference, especially among women (Figure 1).
+Stage 2 of the obesity transition is broadly characterised by a large increase in the prevalence among adults, a smaller increase among children, and a narrowing of the gender gap and socioeconomic differences among women (Figure 1).
 The prevalence of obesity among women at this stage tends to be in the range of 25-40%; that among men near to 20%; and that among children near to 10%.
 All aforementioned countries at Stage 1 in 1975 (e.g., Mexico, Colombia, Brazil, Egypt, Turkey, Iran, Russia, and South Africa) were at Stage 2 by 2016 (Figure 3).
 The exceptional Stage 2 countries include higher income East Asian mega countries (e.g., China, South Korea, and Japan), where the prevalence of obesity defined using the traditional criterion (BMI ≥30 kg/m2) was in the range of 4-7% among women; about 5% among men; and in the range of 2-15% among children (Figure 4).

-With regards to the narrowing of the gender and socioeconomic differences in Stage 2, several previous country-specific analyses provide some insight, though cover relatively short periods of time and as such should be interpreted with some caution.
+With regards to the narrowing of the gender and, among women, socioeconomic differences in Stage 2, several previous country-specific analyses provide some insight, though cover relatively short periods of time and as such should be interpreted with some caution.
 Nationally representative data from South Africa, for example, indicated that men experienced much greater relative increases in the prevalence of obesity from 2008 to 2012 than women;28, 29 and that the positive association between socioeconomic status and obesity weakened among women though it remained positive among men.29, 30 Colombia provides another illustrative example of the narrowing of the socioeconomic difference: the greatest relative increases in obesity in more recent years (2005-2010) were among low-income individuals compared to high-income individuals, and, similar to South Africa, the positive association between wealth and obesity was stronger among men than women.31 In Egypt, analysis of DHS data from 1992-1995 to 2005-2008 also found that the greatest relative increases in the prevalence of obesity were among women with no/primary education and in the poorest wealth quintile.32